strangeloopcanon/foresight-forge/README.md

 - **AI source scouting:**  Add a `scout-sources` CLI command that prompts the AI to recommend high‑quality RSS/newsletter feeds based on the daily summary.
 - **Web form / Slack bot integration:**  Provide a lightweight web UI or Slack bot so community members can suggest feeds without using the CLI.
     - **Automated onboarding of reader-suggested feeds:**  Extend `self-update` to merge reader-suggested URLs directly alongside scraped candidates in a reviewable PR.

-## Project name: “Foresight Forge”

-The name **Foresight Forge** was chosen to capture both the forward-looking aim of the project (foresight: anticipating future trends) and the idea of an active, hands-on workshop (forge: where raw materials are refined into finished tools).
-It suggests a place where disparate pieces of information (raw news, data, feedback) are hammered and tempered into clear, actionable predictions.

-Other variants considered were **Future Forge**, **Forecast Foundry**, and **Insight Forge**, but “Foresight Forge” felt the most distinctive and memorable.